capische/nordlynx-proxy/README.md

 Logging in via ‘--legacy’, ‘--username’, and ‘--password’ flags is deprecated.
 Use ‘nordvpn login' or ‘nordvpn login --nordaccount’ to log in via browser.
 Alternatively, you can use ‘nordvpn login --token’ to log in with a generated token.
 ```

-Warning 3: at the moment, the container is not set to run with generated wireguard config file. (healthcheck, start checks, switch from NordVPN to WireGuard tools).
+Warning 3: at the moment, the container is not set to run with the generated wireguard config file. (healthcheck, start checks, switch from NordVPN to WireGuard tools).

 ### Description
 This is a NordVPN docker container, based on debian bookworm, that connects to the NordVPN recommended servers using the NordVPN Linux client.
-It starts a SOCKS5 proxy server (dante) and a HTTP proxy server to use it as a NordVPN gateway.
-When using wireguard tools, useful to extract wireguard configuration , 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes).
+It starts a SOCKS5 proxy server (dante) and an HTTP proxy server to use it as a NordVPN gateway.
+When using wireguard tools, useful to extract wireguard configuration, 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes).
 OpenVPN and NordLynx technology are available through NordVPN settings technology.
 Whenever the connection is lost, the NordVPN client has a killswitch to obliterate the connection.

 ### Exporting WireGuard config
 If environment variable `GENERATE_WIREGUARD_CONF=true` is set, the WireGuard configuration is saved to `/etc/wireguard/wg0.conf` when connecting.
-This file can be exported then re-used to setup a plain WireGuard connection.
+This file can be exported then re-used to set up a plain WireGuard connection.

 ### VPN tests:
 * https://www.dnsleaktest.com